navilan/slack-action-status/README.md

 * **templateFile** (Optional)

    You can use [slack block kit](https://api.slack.com/block-kit) to create a message template. [eta template engine](https://eta.js.org/) in its default configuration is used to generate the message.
-[These variables](#vars) are available in the `it` context of the template.
+These variables(see below) are available in the `it` context of the template.

    View the [template used by this repository](.github/workflows/slack-blocks.json.eta).